godotengine/godot-docs/tutorials/math/vector_math.rst

 subtraction to find two edges ``AB`` and ``AC``.
 Using the cross product, ``AB x AC`` produces a vector perpendicular to both: the surface normal.

-Here is a function to calculate a triangle's normal in GDScript:
+Here is a function to calculate a triangle's normal:

 .. tabs::
  .. code-tab:: gdscript GDScript